Generalization of Kirchhoff reflectivity to go beyond modelling and inversion of first-order reflection data -- A review of the theory: Some theoretical considerations on the utility of the generalized reflectivity for interpretation.

 We discussed in \S \ref{sec:Kirr2_1_3} the traditional way to interpret seismic images, considering only the amplitudes of reflectors.
 But seismic data and images also contain events that are not related to reflections, for instance those related to diffractions.
-It has been kinematically understood why migration collapses first-order diffractions in the seismic image \cite{Cla85,Aki80}, and the considerations of this article explain this from a fundamental point of view.
-But to our knowledge, it was not clear how to interpret the corresponding amplitudes.
-Our generalized reflectivity considerations open some doors: eq. (\ref{eq:kir_stand_av}) can be used to interpret events related to first-order diffractions, i.e. recover the perturbation $\delta c$ that generates them.
+It has been kinematically understood why migration collapses first-order diffractions in the seismic image \cite{Cla85,Aki80}, and the generalized reflectivity considerations explain this from a fundamental point of view.
+It also opens some doors: eq. (\ref{eq:kir_stand_av}) can be used to interpret events related to first-order diffractions, i.e. recover the perturbation $\delta c_{bl}$ that generates them.

-Fig. \ref{fig:Sigs_zoom} presents an example of a seismic image.
-The stack of the reflectivities inverted for each shot is shown, i.e. $\int d\mathbf{r}_s \hat{R}_{inv}(\mathbf{r}_s,\mathbf{r})$.
-The image contains many reflectors but also some visible diffractors due to spikes in the true subsurface model (for example in the area surrounded by orange).
-Eq. (\ref{eq:kir_stand_av}) explicitly states the relationship between the imaged diffractors and the corresponding velocity perturbation; as we deal with a band-limited inversion and stack over shots, we have